BKeyport/MMM-Multimonth/README.md

 12 Oct 2022 - Fix bug causing last day of month to fall off calendar if it's the same day as start of week.

+24 Oct 2022 - add config option for previous/next month display rather than forcing based on use.